AskExplain/checking_primes/README.md

 # checking_primes
-A way to efficiently check if a number is prime or not prime
+A way to efficiently check if a number is prime or not prime via an analog-discrete computational workthrough.

 This involves "reverse" and "distributed" counting - and is quite simple.
 The easiest way to explain it is: